 The colour of the icing is a beautiful pastel green which takes a little bit of patience to create.
 Food colouring can go very wrong very quick so the trick is to keep cool, and only put tiny drops in at a time until you reach the desired colour.
 I don’t think a deep or dark green would look great with these, sometimes too much unnatural colour is off-putting!

 As I said baking a gift is something which can go a long way with friends and family.
 You can gain a lot of joy from something which doesn’t cost an awful lot and can make a loved one feel special too!
 Give this recipe a go for the next Birthday you go to- or check out some of my other ones under ‘Cupcakes’ on the front page!

-The recipe was inspired by Humming Bird Bakery and Janes Patisserie. (and my best friend- Happy Birthday!)
+The recipe was adapted and inspired by Humming Bird Bakery and Janes Patisserie. (and my best friend- Happy Birthday!)